justinethier/husk-scheme/docs/Continuations.markdown

                   Bool False -> eval e c alt
                   _ -> eval e c conseq

+Here we use the `makeCPS` helper function to pack up `cps` as a continuation that is passed into `eval`.
+The evaluator can then call back into `cps` when it is ready - but now `cps` is also available to be packaged up as a continuation!

+>If your program evaluator/interpreter is implemented using ContinuationPassingStyle you get call-with-current-continuation for free.
+CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

+So CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.

+While researching CPS, one thing that really threw me for a loop was the quote [http://c2.com/cgi/wiki?ContinuationPassingStyle]("CPS is a programming style where no function is ever allowed to return").
+Of course this is not quite right, eventually eval has to return *something*, right?
+Well, yes, but since Haskell is a functional language we can call through as many CPS functions as necessary.
+But eventually `eval` will evaluate to a value and return to its caller.

  - Need to rethink below and come up with a clear, top-level design approach.
 Some starting points
  - for this are:
  -
  - ALSO, consider the following quote:
- -  [http://c2.com/cgi/wiki?ContinuationPassingStyle]("CPS is a programming style where no function is ever allowed to return.") - of course this is not quite right, eventually eval has to return *something*
+ -
  - So, this would mean that when evaluating a simple integer, string, etc eval should call into
  - the continuation instead of just returning.
  - Need to think about how this will be handled, how functions will be called using CPS, and what
  - the continuation data type needs to contain.

  -  http://c2.com/cgi/wiki?CallWithCurrentContinuation (the link to this book may be helpful as well: http://c2.com/cgi/wiki?EssentialsOfProgrammingLanguages - apparently if the interpreter is written using CPS, then call/cc is free)
-"If your program evaluator/interpreter is implemented using ContinuationPassingStyle you get call-with-current-continuation for free.
-CALL/CC is then a very natural operation since every function is called with the current continuation anyway. "

 ## Implementation